bauermedia-linusmoser/Adobe-ExtendedScript-IntelliSense/README.md

 ```
 {
     "files.associations": {
-        "*.jsx": "javascript",
+        "*.jsx": "javascript"
-        "*.debug": "xml"
     }
 }
 ```

-You may also just copy the provided `settings.json` file in the root of this repo.
+While you're at it, you might as well associate the `.debug` file as XML.
+Please feel free to copy the provided `settings.json` file in the root of this repo.

 ### 5. Enjoy IntelliSense support for ExtendedScript
 Awesome, you are all done!
 Your project folder should now look roughly like this: